abradley2/elm-i18next-gen/README.md

 }
 ```

-This will create sub-modules in a `Translations` directory.
+This will create sub-modules in the `Translations` directory.

 ## Recommended Pattern